Billie Harvey

 William J. "Billie" Harvey (February 2, 1950 – September 13, 2007) was an American racing driver from Delray Beach, Florida.

 Career

-Primarily an ARCA stock car racer, he won two races in the series in 1980, finishing 8th in ARCA points, and made a single CART IndyCar start at the Milwaukee Mile for owner Grant King.
+Primarily an ARCA stock car racer, he won two races in the series in 1980, finishing eighth in ARCA points, and made a single CART IndyCar start at the Milwaukee Mile for owner Grant King.
 Harvey also made eight NASCAR Winston Cup starts from 1980 to 1983 including two Daytona 500 races.
-His best finish was 11th in the 1980 Coca-Cola 500.
+His best finish was eleventh in the 1980 Coca-Cola 500.

 Harvey had business interests in several marine supply companies in South Florida.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)